tsanyilin/ChatgptTest/README.md

 # ChatgptTest

-This repository contains a simple example web page.
+This repository contains a simple example website for artist **Lin Tsanyi**.

 ## How to view